 Internships with the OC Coroner are unpaid positions, and the background investigation can take three - five months to process.
 Applicants are generally expected to recently have, or be close to obtaining, a baccalaureate degree (BS or BA) in a natural science, criminal justice, anthropology or a closely related field or completed an associate degree in mortuary science.
 Once an application is made, the selection process includes a review of application materials, an interview and a thorough background investigation.
 Applicants who have been selected for an interview will be contacted in January/February, and interviews will be scheduled in February.
 Internships are offered during the summer months, and additional placement will be available throughout the year.
-Prior to submitting your application material between the months of November 1st and February 1st, please read the following information carefully.
+Name and Location of Agency/Department Requesting Intern:

 Orange County Sheriff Coroner Department

 The Orange County Sheriff's Department is a modern, progressive law enforcement agency dedicated to protecting the peace and enhancing the quality of life for everyone in the County of Orange.
 The OC Coroner Division carries out the statutory duties of the Coroner and serves the citizens and visitors of Orange County by conducting thorough medicolegal death investigations with compassion and specialized expertise.

 Duties may vary, depending upon current project needs of the division and the intern’s assigned section.
 Examples of duties include investigative assistance, both in the office and at times in the field that involve speaking with families of decedents, medical and law enforcement personnel and mortuary staff; observation and support of forensic assistants during autopsies and in processing remains and evidence; and records/administration tasks related to specialized projects pertaining to media inquiries, data collection and processing, and records.